 In Pennsylvania, the statute of limitations for filing a dental malpractice lawsuit is typically two years from the date of the injury or the date you became aware of it.
 However, there may be exceptions, so it’s essential to consult an attorney promptly.

 It’s important to have dental professionals who understand your needs and treat you appropriately.
 If one fails to provide the care you deserve and causes you harm because of it, they should be held responsible.
-Our dental malpractice lawyers in Lancaster, PA will compassionately listen to your story and help you get the compensation you need.
+Our medical malpractice lawyers in Lancaster, PA will compassionately listen to your story and help you get the compensation you need.

 Call Atlee Hall today at (717) 393-9596 or use our online contact form to reach out for an initial consultation.